 When possible, project teams should also ask to be taken on tours of other facilities similar to the one they’re planning prior to finalizing their plans.
 Talking with similar building owners and staff, seeing how other facilities function and operate, observing traffic patterns, protocols, and more can be eye-opening, showing things that could never be translated on paper or a 3D model.
 Project owners might even see new ideas they want to implement in their own facility plan.

 The truth is, someone may change their mind, and scope change might still happen.
 That’s when compromises might need to be made, reducing scope in one area to accommodate an increase in another.
 There will likely have to be some give and take, but without the right people involved throughout the process and being informed with real data about how much those changes cost, poor communication results, and the most important needs might not be met.

 Scope creep can be avoided when the construction manager and project team work closely together in a transparent environment.
-See how our construction management team can help you avoid scope creep and project failure by way of blown budgets and disappointed end users — contact us today.
+Get our 10 Questions to Ask a Commercial General Contractor guide and contact us today to see how our construction management team can help you avoid scope creep and project failure by way of blown budgets and disappointed end users.